-NHS Aylesbury Vale and Chiltern CCG and NHS England South have booked a series of Listening with your Eyes workshops open to both health professionals and the general public.
+NHS Aylesbury Vale and Chiltern CCG and NHS England South have booked a series of Listening with your Eyes workshops open to all.
 Taking place in High Wycombe, Chesham and Amersham, they are a chance to develop skills in making connections with people living with dementia.

 Vamos Amigos is a group of supporters who want to get a little bit more involved with the company - helping in small ways to spread the Vamos word.
 If you're interested in joining, we'd love to have you